sen-team8/user-manual/part4/webmail.md

-Webmail widget provides users with an access to their Zimbra webmail.
+Webmail widget provides users with an access to their Zimbra Webmail.
 The users are provided easy-to-use features for accessing the mails.
-Some of these features include marking a sender favorite and viewing the most popular mails.
+Some of these features include viewing the mails and searching the mails from a particular sender.

 ### Accessing the Webmail Widget
 Click on the Webmail widget to open the full screen view and to access it.<br/><br/>